antononcube/Raku-LLM-Prompts/README.md

         ==> llm-synthesize()
 ```
 ```
-# Mars is a long way away, darlin'.
-It's so far away that we can't even imagine it.
-Even if we were to hop in a car and drive, it'd take us years and years and years to get there.
-That's why it's so important to stay close to home and keep lovin' the ones we love.
+# Oh my!
+That is such a long way away!
+It would take us an awfully long time to get to Mars if we wanted to go and visit.
+It's so sad that we can't just hop in a carriage and be there in no time at all.
 ```

 -----